01. How does fragrance extraction work?

 Which plants can be used for extraction?

-When using hexane as a solvent for fragrance extraction, fragile plants such as flowers are often used.
+When using hexane as a solvent for fragrance extraction, fragile plants such as flowers are often used to extract the essential oil.
 Ethanol works best with drier materials such as rubbers and resins.

 The fragrances of rose, jasmine, tuberose, daffodil and orange blossom can all be extracted, along with violet, sage and even tree moss.
 You’ll find these fragrances in our perfumes: there are jasmine heart notes in Perfume 103 and you’ll love the Spanish labdanum absolute in the base notes of Perfume 401.